MHumm/delphi-code-coverage-wizard-plus/README.md

 likely with 10.4 Sydney.

 ## What is the current status of this project?
-Development just started.
+The current version in this repository is considered to be a release candidate for V1.0.
+It looks like it still has a few small quirks with disabling next button in editing mode but other than that it looks fine.

 ## Where can I get further information?
 For example if I'd like to contribute?
 In the root folder of the project you will find further files with information about this project like *NOTICE.txt*, *CONTRIBUTING.md*, *SECURITY.md*.

 ## How to install?
-Just run the installer provided in the Install\Output directory.
+Just open and run the project provided in the Source directory.
-Run the ??? from the installation directory where you installed the tool.
-When run for the first time it will display a dialog you can use to add it to the Tools menus of all Delphi versions/profiles it finds on your computer.
+When run for the first time or when you installed another version of the IDE it will display a dialog you can use to add it to the Tools menus of all Delphi versions/profiles it finds on your computer.

 ## How to use it?

-1. Make sure your project has MAP-file generation turned on in linker settings.
+1. Make sure your project has detailed MAP-file generation turned on in linker settings.
-2. If not done yet develop some DUnit/DUnitX unit tests for your peoject.
+2. If not done yet develop some DUnit/DUnitX unit tests for your project.
+If you set it up as a console project, you only need to press enter after the tests have run, otherwise you need to start them manually when running code coverage.
-3. Run the tool and generate a code coverage project for your project.
+3. Run this tool and generate a code coverage project for your project.
 The tool provides a wizzard for this.
 4. Save the generated project.
 5. Run the generated project.
 It should start your unit tests.
-6. Run your unit testsand close the test runner.
+6. Run your unit tests and close the test runner.
-7. The coverage report should be generated in the format(s) you specified in the wizard
+7. The coverage report should be generated in the format(s) you specified in the wizard.
+   If you checked HTML format, the result will be displayed in code coverage wizard plus, but you can still open it in any browser outside this tool.

+   Now: enjoy!